tofuutils/tenv/README.md

 ### .terraform-version file

-If you put a `.terraform-version` file in the working directory, user home directory, or TFENV_ROOT directory, tenv detects it and uses the version writtien in it.
+If you put a `.terraform-version` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
-Note that TFENV_TERRAFORM_VERSION can be used to override version specified by `.terraform-version` file.
+Note, that TFENV_TERRAFORM_VERSION can be used to override version specified by `.terraform-version` file.

-Recognized values (same as `tenv use` command):
+Recognized values (same as `tenv tf use` command):

 - an exact [Semver 2.0.0](https://semver.org/) version string to use
 - a [version constraint](https://developer.hashicorp.com/terraform/language/expressions/version-constraints) string (checked against versions available in TFENV_ROOT directory)